 - The department still contains active or inactive learners

 - The department is still a parent to other sub-departments (with or without learners in them)

 - There are still department administrators that have oversight over the department.
 This applies to user management "IS ONLY" the department.
 Admins having oversight of parent departments above it (AND SUB-DEPARTMENTS OF) will not be an issue.

-- The department is still in use in at least one availability rule, including things like self or auto-enrollment availability, automatic inclusion into groups, availability of Mercury content like billboards, news, polls, contests, etc.
+- The department is still in use in at least one availability rule, including things like self or auto-enrollment availability, automatic inclusion into groups, availability of Absorb Engage content like billboards, news, polls, contests, etc.

 - The department contains one or more locations under the Field Values tabs.
 Deleting all locations, and then saving the department after this change, will allow the department to be deleted.

 If you are unable to delete a department, you will receive an error message similar to the one below.
 This error message will indicate anything that's preventing the department from being deleted.